nivtik/restToTask/README.md

 Provided resources:
    - Seed group-ICA map that can be used for trainng new models: extras/helpers/ica_both_hemis_45_comp.dtseries.nii
-   - Trained models (beta coefficients) for 18 HCP task contrasts (740 training participants, timepoints each): extras/HCP_YA_trained_models
+   - Trained models (beta coefficients) for 18 HCP task contrasts (740 training participants,1200 timepoints each): extras/HCP_YA_trained_models

 Provided codes are based on the codes released with Tavor et al., (2016), that can be found in https://git.fmrib.ox.ac.uk/saad/ActPred